-The BU Group provides support for students around friendships, selfimage, confidence and feelings.
-This is a 6 week programme.
 The Thrive Programme supports children with their emotional and social development, offering practical strategies and techniques to support children's emotional development and providing action plans for their individual needs.

 Social Emotional and Mental Health Teaching Assistants

 support the learning of individuals who have SEMH needs through teaching useful strategies, such as; social skills, emotional wellbeing, and mental health.